-(B) attempting to influence other companies in South Africa to implement equal apartheid laws.
+(B) attempting to influence other companies in South Africa to implement equal rights principles:

-(C) supporting the freedom of mobility of black and other nonwhite employees to seek employment opportunities wherever they exist, and making possible provisions for adequate housing for families of employees near the place of employment; and
+(C) supporting the freedom of mobility of black and other nonwhite employees to seek employment opportunities wherever they exist, and making possible provisions for adequate housing for families of employees near the place of employment; and apartheid laws.
 SEC.
 203. GUIDELINES.